sjbennett123/polarlarp/content/rules/rulebook/_index.md

 Fighters take naturally to the physical combat arts and rely mainly on strength and stamina to accomplish their goals.
 They can wear more armor than any other class.

+**Body**: Gain 2 per level
+**Armor Max**: 20

 ### Rogue

 Rogues have a natural bent towards dexterity based skills, and the practice of alchemy.
 Rogues are limited in how much armor they can wear.
 Their lower Body Points, lighter armor and relatively high costs for combat skills does not make them well suited for front line combat roles.

+**Body**: Gain XX per level
+**Armor Max**: 15

 ### Scholar

 Scholars are adept at many mental skills and readily learn the magical arts.
 Scholars are even more limited in how many Armor Points they can use than Rogues.

+**Body**: Gain XX per level
+**Armor Max**: 10

 ### Templar

-Templars are spell casters who are somewhat more adept than scholars at physical combat skills.
-They are not religious in any way; NERO specifically prohibits religion in the game.
+Templars are spell casters who are somewhat more adept than scholars at physical combat.
+They are not religious in any way because NERO specifically prohibits religion in the game.
 Their combat training leaves them better able to fight but takes away from their studies.
-They cannot use as many Armor Points as Fighters, but can use more than Scholars.
+They wear as many Armor Points of armor as Fighters, but can wear more than Scholars.

+**Body**: Gain XX per level
+**Armor Max**: 15

 ## Races